SeacowX/SeacowX.github.io/_pages/about.md

 Hi!
 My name is Hainiu Xu.
 I am a first year PhD student in the Department of Informatics at King's College Londond studying Natural Language Processing (NLP).
 I am fortuante to be advised by Professor [Yulan He](https://sites.google.com/view/yulanhe/home?authuser=0).
 Before KCL, I was a Master's student at the University of Pennsylvania studying Data Science, where I worked on NLP under the supervision of Professor [Chris Callison-Burch](https://www.cis.upenn.edu/~ccb/index.html).
 I obtained by Bachelor's degree at the University of California, Davis with a major in Statistical Data Science.
 During my undergraduate study, I worked extensively with Professor [Jane-Ling Wang](https://anson.ucdavis.edu/~wang/aboutme.html) on functional data analysis (FDA).

 My research interest primarily lies in _Machine Reasoning_ and _Narrative Understanding_.
-My goal is to help machines to understand and reason about events with characteristics.
-I am best reached by email.
+My goal is to help machines to understand and reason about events with personalities.

+I am can be best reached by email.
 Please feel free to contact me about my research or to inquire for potential collaboration.
 I am also happy to take questions about PhD application and doing research in NLP.